 Soft PNiPAM microgel particles are micron sized particles which can spontaneously deform as they adsorb at liquid interfaces.
 The adsorption dynamics of such particles is therefore very fast.
 We study the link between the conformation of the particles at interfaces and the stability of the corresponding liquid interfaces and how this depends on the cross-linking density, hence softness of the particles.
 Studying the drainage of thin liquid films made with microgel solutions, we are able to deduce the conformation of the particles at the films interfaces.
 We also can learn whether the particles form a bridged monolayer or a stable bilayer.
 We find that the softest particles tend to spread at low concentrations while they form dense layers at high concentration in which the particles stretch perpendicularly to the interface, which stabilize the films against rupture.

-• Tracking the interfacial dynamics of PNiPAM soft microgels particles adsorbed at the air-water interface and in thin-liquid films, Y. Cohin, M. Fisson, K. Jourde, G. Fuller, N. Sanson, L. Talini and C. Monteux*, Rheologica Acta, 52 (5), p 445-454 (2013) special issue ‘special trends in Rheology’
+• « Tracking the interfacial dynamics of PNiPAM soft microgels particles adsorbed at the air–water interface and in thin liquid films », Y. Cohin, M. FIsson, K. Jourde, GG.
+Fuller, N. Sanson, L. Talini, C. Monteux*, Rheologica Acta, 2013, Invitation to the special issue « Novel trends in Rheology »

 REACTIVE WETTING